Today we're going to dive into how to avoid putting the cart before the horse with HubSpot.

 - SurveyMonkey to understand what's going on in the minds of our prospects and customers

-There are many other pieces that need to be added to HubSpot to do inbound marketing and inbound sales correctly -- not to mention than in the in the critical need for Paid Search and Paid Social for companies that are new to inbound marketing, inbound sales, and HubSpot that don't yet have enough reach, website authority, social authority, or enough of a strong email database.
+Many other pieces need to be added to HubSpot to do inbound marketing and inbound sales correctly -- not to mention that in the critical need for Paid Search and Paid Social for companies that are new to inbound marketing, inbound sales, and HubSpot that don't yet have enough reach, website authority, social authority, or enough of a strong email database.

-So the technology is supercritical, and HubSpot is important, but HubSpot alone will not be able to do it.
+So the technology is supercritical, and HubSpot is important, but HubSpot alone cannot do it.

-There are other components that need to be tied in and integrated together with all of that.
+Other components must be tied in and integrated with all of that.

 So don't put the cart before the horse with your technology stack.